yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 ## Conclusion

-Golang is great for many use cases, but you'll probably want to bring in third-party libraries for some basic things like flags, logging, and testing.
-It would be great if these things were improved in the standard library, but I'm not holding my breath- from what I've heard, the go maintainers are pretty adamant about what's in the standard library and what's not.
+Golang is great for many use cases, but you'll probably want to bring in third-party libraries for some things like flags, logging, and testing.
+It would be great if these were improved in the standard library, but I'm not holding my breath- from what I've heard, the go maintainers are pretty adamant about what's in the standard library and what's not.
-Thankfully, the third-party solutions are pretty good at addressing the gaps.
+Thankfully, the third-party solutions are pretty good at filling in the gaps.